Skip to main content

 Immunization

-Health Canada maintains a limited stockpile of mpox vaccine (Imvamune®) that is made available to BCCDC for use in the event of mpox cases.
-The National Advisory Committee on Immunization published recommendations for the use of Imvamune in the context of monkeypox outbreaks.
-In BC, regional public health authorities will identify contacts or any other high-risk group who is eligible and can benefit from the vaccine.
+The National Advisory Committee on Immunization published recommendations for the use of Imvamune®.
+In B.C., regional public health authorities will identify contacts or any other high-risk group who is eligible and can benefit from the vaccine.

-You can find the following resources in the BC Immunization Manual, Part 4, under ‘Mpox (Monkeypox) vaccine”
+You can find the following resources in the B.C.
+Immunization Manual, Part 4, under ‘Mpox (Monkeypox) vaccine”

 Treatment